ioerger/transit2/src/pytransit/doc/source/pathway_enrichment_method.rst

         Optional Arguments:
             --PC <int>        := pseudo-counts to use in calculating p-value based on hypergeometric distribution.
 Default: --PC 2
-            --LFC-col <int>   := column index (starting at 0) for LFC's
+            --LFC-col <int>   := column index (starting at 0) for LFC's --focusLFC pos|neg  :=  filter the output to focus on results with positive (pos) or negative (neg) LFCs (default: "all", no filtering)
+            --minLFC <float>    :=  filter the output to include only genes that have a magnitude of LFC greater than the specified value (default: 0) (e.g. '--minLFC 1' means analyze only genes with 2-fold change or greater)
+            --qval <float>      :=  filter the output to include only genes that have Qval less than to the value specified (default: 0.05)
+            --topk <int>        :=  calculate enrichment among top k genes ranked by significance (Qval) regardless of cutoff (can combine with --focusLFC)

     Usage 2: # GSEA for Gene Set Enrichment Method (Subramaniam et al, 2005)
         > python3 transit.py  pathway_enrichment <input_file> <associations> <pathways> <output_file> --M GSEA [Optional Arguments]